1025-1001-GREAT VOCALS

 1007.
 WHEN THE PARTY’S OVER (1975)

-This is an example of the pure beauty of this Folk / Soft Rock artist’s voice, especially her lilting harmonies.
+This is an example of the pure beauty of this Folk / Pop / Soft Rock artist’s voice, especially her lilting, layered harmonies, her 2nd song on our list.
 “I’ll teach you how to sing and dance / With a song and dance routine / And when the party’s over / You can fall in love with me.”
-In 1967, she rose to become an aspiring American Folk singer / songwriter / guitarist.
-He career has lasted through the end of the 20th century.
-Among her thought-provoking tales, including tales of forbidden, interracial relationships, prejudice and intolerance, her wonderful soprano voice soars…So Beautiful!
+In 1967 she rose to become an aspiring American Folk singer / songwriter / guitarist.
+He recording career lasted through the end of the 1970s.
+Among her thought-provoking tales such as Society’s Child, it took great courage to include subjects which included tales of forbidden interracial relationships, prejudice and intolerance, yet she included these among her works, not fearing the social repercussions.
+However, this song is very special—it allows her wonderful, eandearing, expressive, soprano voice to soar.
+Perfect…So Beautiful!

 Link # 1 Original recordingin 1975 Link # 2 Live over 30 years later, still great.